steebn/WebFOCUS-VSCode/README.md

 ### 0.0.1

+Initial release (preview).

-Initial release.
-This in not yet published in the VS Code Extensions Market Place.
-To load this extension, you need to copy the files to your VS Code extensions folder .vscode/extensions.
+This has not yet been published in the VS Code Extensions Market Place.
+If you would like to preview this extension, you need to download this repository, unzip it and place the whole unzipped folder in your VS Code extensions folder .vscode/extensions.

 Depending on your platform, it is located in the following folders:

-**Windows:** %USERPROFILE%\.vscode\extensions
+- **Windows:** %USERPROFILE%\.vscode\extensions
-**macOS:** ~/.vscode/extensions
+- **macOS:** ~/.vscode/extensions
-**Linux:** ~/.vscode/extensions
+- **Linux:** ~/.vscode/extensions

 ----------